CZ-NIC/knot-resolver/doc/user/config-cache.rst

    Time interval for which a nameserver address will be ignored after determining that it doesn't return (useful) answers.
    The intention is to avoid waiting if there's little hope; instead, kresd can immediately SERVFAIL or immediately use stale records (with :ref:`serve-stale <config-serve-stale>`).

+.. option:: cache/prefetch/...

+   Configuration of automatic prefetching of expiring records.
+   See :ref:`prefetching <config-cache-prefetch>`.

+.. option:: cache/garbage-collector/...

+   Fine-tunning of garbage collector; not recommended to be changed.
+   See :ref:`garbage collector <config-cache-gc>`.